ohnotnow/transcopy/Readme.md

 # Transcopy

-*NOTE* this is a work in progress and very much a 'scratch my own itch' project.
+*Note* this is a work in progress and very much a 'scratch my own itch' project.

+*Also Note*: this is _not_ designed to be run on a public-facing internet connection - use on your own LAN only.

 A very bare-bones web app which lets me copy files from my raspberry pi to my little PVR/media box.
 My rpi runs a [transmission daemon](http://www.techjawab.com/2014/08/how-to-install-transmission-on.html) to download *entirely legitimate* torrents.
 I then copy them to another pi which is running kodi (libreElec) to watch as streaming them can be a little annoying.
 I was getting a bit fed up ssh'ing to the pi and running a script which copied files, so thought it would be easier to write a little web app so I could kick off the copying from my phone (or whatever) while I'm slumped on the sofa.